 - Others where needed

 The consumption of milk is significantly lower in China compared to Western countries.
-This make the dairy industry fairly undeveloped, creating a “bad” cycle and a significantly increased demand for cheese, milk powder and not to forget, Whey protein.
+This makes the dairy industry fairly underdeveloped, creating a significantly increased demand for cheese, milk powder, and not to forget Whey protein.

 If you ever visit cities like Beijing or Shanghai, you’ll notice that the fitness industry is becoming equally popular as in the West, with many ads for different protein powders at gyms and in stores.

-As mentioned above, it’s crucial that you find out what GB standards and HS codes that apply to your products.
-You can find GB standards and HS codes in a number of ways:
+As mentioned above, you must find out what GB standards and HS codes that apply to your products.
+You can find GB standards and HS codes in the following ways:

 - By hiring a third party that can consult you on the matter